cifpfbmoll/dao-pattern-MateoGarciaG/README.md

 <br>
 And and OpenWebinas Course about Quarkus.

-### This project is done related to the Quarkus Guide content of REST-JSON, obviously there are more things to add.
+#### This project is done related to the Quarkus Guide Tutorial content of REST-JSON, obviously there are more things to add.
 But the main goal is done.

 [![status application](https://img.shields.io/badge/status-stable-brightgreen)](URL_Proyecto)